-Semaphore has three levels of artifact store: job, workflow and project.
+Semaphore has three levels of artifact stores: job, workflow, and project.

-To upload files to job level artifacts store use built-in artifact CLI.
+To upload files to the job artifacts store, use the built-in artifact CLI.

 artifact push job <my_file_or_dir>

-blocks: - name: Build app task: jobs: - name: Job 1 commands: - make test epilogue: on_fail: commands: - artifact push job logs/test.log - artifact push job screenshots
+blocks: - name: Build app task: jobs: - name: Tests commands: - make test epilogue: always: commands: - artifact push job logs/test.log - artifact push job screenshots

 blocks: - name: Build app task: jobs: - name: Make commands: - make - artifact push workflow app - name: Test task: jobs: - name: Unit tests commands: - artifact pull workflow app - make test - name: Integration tests commands: - artifact pull workflow app - make integration-tests

-To upload artifacts from any job of any workflow you need to use:
+To upload project artifacts from any job of any workflow use:

 artifact push project myapp-v1.25.tar.gz

-Similarly, if you want to download file from the project level artifact store
+pull command if you want to download a file from

 artifact pull project myapp-v1.25.tar.gz